spitlo/spitlo.github.io/content/code/revercss.md

 Revercss, sometimes stylized as ƨƨↄ, was made as a joke many years ago, and "marketed" as

-> a declaration-first paradigm for lean, consistent CSS and increased project maintainibility
+> a declaration-first paradigm for lean, consistent CSS and increased project maintainability

 But I still kinda like the idea, especially for small projects.